Indiana Jones and the Last Crusade: Design

-Effects
+Visual effects

-Industrial Light & Magic (ILM) built an 8 foot foam model of the Zeppelin to complement shots of Ford and Connery climbing into the biplane.
+Industrial Light & Magic built an 8 foot foam model of the Zeppelin to complement shots of Ford and Connery climbing into the Gotha Go 145C biplane.
 A biplane model with a 2 foot wingspan was used for the shot of the biplane detaching.
-Stop motion animation was used for the shot of the German fighter's wings breaking off as it crashes through the tunnel.
+Stop-motion animation was used for the shot of the German fighter's wings breaking off as it crashes through the tunnel.
 The tunnel was a 210 feet model that occupied 14 of ILM's parking spaces for two months.
 It was built in eight-foot sections, with hinges allowing each section to be opened to film through.
 Ford and Connery were filmed against bluescreen; the sequence required their car to have a dirty windscreen, but to make the integration easier this was removed and later composited into the shot.
 Dust and shadows were animated onto shots of the plane miniature to make it appear as if it disturbed rocks and dirt before it exploded.
 Several hundred tim-birds were used in the background shots of the seagulls striking the other plane; for the closer shots, ILM dropped feather-coated crosses onto the camera.
 These only looked convincing because the scene's quick cuts merely required shapes that suggested gulls.
-ILM's Wes Takahashi supervised the film's effects sequences.
+ILM's Wes Takahashi supervised the film's visual effects sequences.

 Spielberg devised the three trials that guard the Grail.
 For the first, the blades under which Indiana ducks like a penitent man were a mix of practical and miniature blades created by Gibbs and ILM.
 For the second trial, in which Indiana spells "Iehova" on stable stepping stones, it was intended to have a tarantula crawl up Indiana after he mistakenly steps on "J".
 This was filmed and deemed unsatisfactory, so ILM filmed a stuntman hanging through a hole that appears in the floor, 30 feet above a cavern.
 As this was dark, it did not matter that the matte painting and models were rushed late in production.
 The third trial, the leap of faith that Indiana makes over an apparently impassable ravine after discovering a bridge hidden by forced perspective, was created with a model bridge and painted backgrounds.
 This was cheaper than building a full-size set.
 A puppet of Ford was used to create a shadow on the 9 ft by 13 ft model because Ford had filmed the scene against bluescreen, which did not incorporate the shaft of light from the entrance.